Find out your true net worth with NAV planner

 • Cash

 This includes all the emergency savings and spare cash you have.
-Whn you spend money with your DBS cards, or PayLah!, the amount of cash in your accounts will automatically be reflected in your assets view.
+When you spend money with your DBS cards, or PayLah!, the amount of cash in your accounts will automatically be reflected in your assets view.

 To get as accurate an account of your cash assets as possible, simply add in your cash deposits with other banks.

-• CPF (Central Provident Fund) savings
+• Central Provident Fund (CPF) savings

-This is an essential item to add into the NAV Planner, as CPF savings form the foundation of our retirement plan.
+This is an essential item to add into the digibank, as CPF savings form the foundation of our retirement plan.
 You can even specify which type of CPF account it is (Ordinary Account, Special Account…etc) because the tool considers the different rates and rules, to give you an accurate picture of the total funds in your CPF.

 • Investments